 What is the course about?

-Two half-day sessions exploring East London history via some of the vividly realised fiction written about its various districts in the years between 1820 and 1920.
+Two sessions exploring East London history via some of the vividly realised fiction written about its various districts in the years between 1820 and 1920.
 We will think about how imaginative fiction and historical fact intertwine to create local legend.